That’s one very famous balcony.

 • The aftermath, train(s) to freedom (Zug in die Freiheit): on MDR, in German.

-I made the five photos above on 17 March 2010.
+I made the five photos above with a Canon EOS450D (Rebel XSi) on 17 March 2010.
 This post appears on Fotoeins Fotografie at fotoeins.com as http://wp.me/p1BIdT-3CN.